 Musee Marmottan – Monet

 Another wonderful place to visit in Montmartre is the Marmottan museum.
 It features a collection of over three hundred Impressionism and Post-Impressionism paintings.

-It showcases many of Monet’s famous paintings (with the largest collection of his works in the world).
+The museum showcases many of Claude Monet’s most famous paintings.
+In fact, it owns the largest collection of his works in the world.

 You will also see paintings of Berthe Morisot, Edgar Degas, Édouard Manet, Alfred Sisley, Camille Pissarro, Paul Gauguin, Paul Signac, Pierre-Auguste Renoir and others.
 For more information about the museum, press here

 If yes, another wonderful museum to visit is the Montmartre museum not far from Place du Tertre.

 We visited this museum in April when the flowers were in full bloom in the garden.
 At one point in the garden, we stopped to enjoy a lovely view below of Montmartre’s vineyard and the northern part of Paris in the distance.

 The museum’s lovely garden was inspired by Pierre Auguste Renoir, who lived here between 1875 and 1877.
 A swing in the garden represents his painting called “The Swing (La Balancoire)” painted here in 1876.
 This painting was scorned at by the critics in the Impressionism exhibition in 1877.
 Now it is a celebrated masterpiece and hanging on the walls of the world famous Musee d’Orsay in Paris.

 This museum is a hidden gem and only one street away from the busy Place des Tertres.